 2. Writing Portfolios: Use the second folder for final copies.

 Collect everything that they have published throughout the year!
 Poems, stories, writing across the curriculum, bulletin board pieces, etc. Place them in a folder with brass fasteners.
 At the end of the year, they get to keep their final product!
 It is a great end-of-year gift!
 Another idea is to set them out on table during parent/teacher conferences so parents have something to look at while they are waiting.

-Here is a video to show you how to set up your notebooks!
+In this video, I show you how to set up your notebooks and folders!
 Click on pic below!

 I hope these ideas helped you organize student notebooks!

 If you are looking for a step-by-step writing approach TO MOTIVATE STUDENTS AND BOOST TEST SCORES that includes anchor charts, forms, tracking, model samples, printables, rubrics, slides, posters, etc. etc. Check out the all inclusive writing bundle: